ashok5141/AWS_Security/README.md

 - To access this Systems Manager > Node Tools > Fleet Manager
 - We can see the File systems, Users and processes

+##### Patch Manager - System Manager
+- Patch Manager automates the process of patching managed instances with both security related and other types updates.
+    - Example missing of Curl, at, kernel, vim checking any missing patches apply patches accoring to kernel versions.